smartcontractkit/chainlink-testing-framework/book/src/framework/components/caching.md

 docker_internal_ws_url = 'ws://anvil-3716a:8900'
 docker_internal_http_url = 'http://anvil-3716a:8900'
 ```
-Set flag `use_cache = true` on any component output and run your test again
+Set flag `use_cache = true` on any component output, change output fields as needed and run your test again.